Phantom cosmological model with observational constraints in $f(Q)$ gravity: Introduction

-Khyllep et al. have analysed the growth rate index nature for two different choices: (i) the asymptotic value of growth index; and (ii) varying form of growth index \cite{Khyllep2021}.
+The asymptotic value of growth index and the varying form of growth index in $f(Q)$ gravity has been analysed in [Khyllep et al. \cite{Khyllep2021}].
 Anagnostopoulos et al. \cite{Anagnostopoulos2021} have shown the first evidence for $f(Q)$ gravity that challenges the $\Lambda CDM$ behaviour.
-Frusciante \cite{Frusciante2021} has investigated the impact on cosmological observables of $f(Q)$ gravity.
-Narawade et al. \cite{Narawade2022} have shown the behaviour of the dynamical parameters constrained by the scale factor and model parameters of the $f(Q)$ gravity.
+Frusciante \cite{Frusciante2021} has investigated the impact on cosmological observable of $f(Q)$ gravity.
+The behaviour of scale factor controlled dynamical parameters have been extensively analysed for the $f(Q)$ gravity in [Narawade et al. \cite{Narawade2022}].
 Albuquerque et al. \cite{Albuquerque2022} have analyzed the phenomenological $f(Q)$ models that provides the kind of deviations expected to differentiate it from the $\Lambda CDM$ scenario.
 The theory of the accelerating expansion is an intrinsic property of the Universe geometry without need of either exotic dark energy or extra fields and the dynamical system method have been investigated in \cite{Lu2019}.
-In the context of nonminimal matter couplings, Harko et al. \cite{Harko2018} explored whether the new geometrical formulation in terms of the $Q$, when implemented also in the matter sector, would allow more universally consistent and viable realizations of the non-minimal coupling.
-A further extension of the nonmetricity gravity is the $f(Q,T)$ gravity \cite{Xu2019} that has been essential to the development of model of cosmic acceleration in the late universe \cite{Pati2021,Agrawal2021,Pati2022}.
+In the context of non-minimal matter couplings, Harko et al. \cite{Harko2018} have tested the consistency of the new geometrical formulation in terms of the $Q$ while implementing in the matter sector.

+A further extension of the nonmetricity gravity is the $f(Q,T)$ gravity \cite{Xu2019} that has been essential to the development of model of cosmic acceleration in the late Universe \cite{Pati2021,Agrawal2021,Pati2022}.